How on-demand healthcare is changing modern medicine?

-An on-demand approach to healthcare offers several major benefits.
+The approach to on-demand healthcare offers several major benefits.
 The following are some of the more noteworthy:

 Some patients find it difficult to reach a nearby medical facility.
 This is particularly true of elderly people and patients with limited mobility.
 Scheduling care via an app ensures they receive the treatment they need.

-Often, on-demand health apps allow patients with no insurance to schedule appointments.
+Often, on-demand healthcare apps allow patients with no insurance to schedule appointments.
 More importantly, they provide clear lists of fees.